jurajtrappl/Travel-Europe/README.md

 ## Stages
 ### I. stage: Entering car parameters
 When the application starts, the first window appears.
-The first window asks the user for four details of the car he is planning to     travel.
+The first window asks the user for four details of the car he is planning to     travel with.
 The required parameters are the type of fuel, fuel consumption in liters per hundred kilometers, tank capacity and maximum        permitted speed.

    ![parameter window](https://i.imgur.com/J0x7qln.jpg)